How much is 2GB of data and do I need more than that?

 Years ago, 2GB of data might have sounded like a hefty sum.
 But in today’s world, it’s easy to drain 2GB from your account within a matter of hours.

 So, how much can you do with 2GB of data?
-Is a 2GB data plan suitable for your phone needs, or do you need to choose a larger, more extensive plan?
+And is a 2GB data plan suitable for your phone needs, or do you need to choose a larger, more extensive plan?
 Let’s find out.

 Audio Data